Key Takeaways

 Step 2: Add the Embed Block to Your New Blog Page

-Once in the page editor, click on the Add Section button, and in the popup window that appears next, select Add a blank section.
+Once in the page editor, click on the Add Section button, and in the pop-up window that appears next, select Add Blank.

 After adding a section to your page, you need to add a block inside it.
 To do that, click on the Add Block button.